zalando/zalenium/docs/_posts/2000-01-06-docker-swarm.md

 __One service per test session__

-For each test session we deploy a new service that will create a container to run tests.
+For each test session we deploy a new service that will create a browser container to run tests.

-Working with one service and adapt the number of replicas do not work because we can't control which containers will be removed when decreasing replicas.
-It can and will happen that docker will remove a container with a running test to fulfill number of replicas.
+Working with one service and adapt the number of replicas does not work because we can't control which browser containers will be removed when decreasing replicas.
+It can and will happen that docker will remove a browser container with a running test to fulfill number of replicas.